What is the Norwegian tool assembly for marine metagenomics data management?

 Data processing and analysis

-The Marine Metagenomics Portal provides a complete service for analysis of marine metagenomic data through the tool META-pipe.
+The Marine Metagenomics Portal (MMP) provides a complete service for analysis of marine metagenomic data through the tool META-pipe.
 META-pipe is a pipeline that can assemble your high-throughput sequence data, functionally annotate the predicted genes, and taxonomically profile your marine metagenomics samples, helping you to gain insight into the phylogenetic diversity, metabolic and functional potential of environmental communities.
 You can read more details about META-pipe in the publication.
 Norwegian users with Feide access can access the online version of META-pipe.
 For other users META-pipe is downloadable and can easily be run on any computing environment (e.g. any Linux workstation, SLURM cluster or Kubernetes).

 Usegalaxy.no is a Norwegian instance of the Galaxy web-based platform for data intensive life science research that provides users with a unified, easy-to-use graphical interface to a host of more than 200 different analysis tools.
 Here, you can find tools for a wide variety of analysis for your marine metagenomic and genomic data.
 The tools are publicly available in the Galaxy Toolshed which serves as an “appstore” so you can easily transfer them to your favourite Galaxy instance anywhere.
 You can run the tools interactively, one by one, or combine them into multi-step workflows that can be executed as a single analysis.
 Premade workflows (i.e for Taxonomic classification of metagenomic sequences) are provided, and you can request installation of your favourite tool by contacting the ELIXIR Norway help desk.

 Data sharing and publishing

-ELIXIR Norway acts as a broker for Norwegian end-users that wish to submit data to ELIXIR Deposition Databases (such as ENA), providing support in submitting the data on behalf of the data owners directly from the National e-infrastructure for Life Science (NeLS).
+ELIXIR Norway acts as a broker for Norwegian end-users that wish to submit data to ELIXIR Deposition Databases for Biomolecular Data (such as ENA), providing support in submitting the data on behalf of the data owners directly from the National e-infrastructure for Life Science (NeLS).

 If you need help with publishing or are interested in using the brokering service, please contact the ELIXIR Norway help desk.